kushalsamant/coherence/docs/ENVIRONMENT_VARIABLES_REFERENCE.md

 ## File Location

-All production environment variables are centralized in:
+Production environment variables are stored in app-specific files:
+- **ASK**: `ask.env.production`
+- **Reframe**: `reframe.env.production`
-- **File**: `kushalsamant.github.io/.env.production`
+- **Sketch2BIM**: `sketch2bim.env.production`

-- **Purpose**: Single source of truth for all production secrets
-- **Scope**: Shared across ASK, Reframe, and Sketch2BIM
+Each file is located at the repository root and serves as a deployment template with instructions for copying variables to Vercel/Render.

 ## Variable Organization

-The `.env.production` file is organized into sections:
+Each app-specific `.env.production` file is organized into sections:

 1. **Shared Variables** - Used by multiple projects
 2. **ASK - Frontend Variables** - Vercel deployment